cjolowicz/cookiecutter-hypermodern-python/CONTRIBUTING.rst

 Before making a release, go through the following checklist:

 -  All pull requests for the release have been merged.
--  The master branch passes all checks.
+-  The default branch passes all checks.

 Releases are made by publishing a GitHub Release.
 A draft release is being maintained based on merged pull requests.